Morgan McBride6-minute read

-Keep in mind, many major home renovation projects result in little to no return on investment.
+Many major home renovation projects result in little to no return on investment.
 In fact, many homeowners end up losing money on major overhauls like expanding a deck.
-But, if you are selling, there are a few home renovation projects that can possibly help you get more money for your home.
+The deck might be bigger and nicer, but, to a new buyer, it might still just look like a deck.
+If you are selling, there are a few home renovation projects that can possibly help you get more money for your home or, in the least, make it more marketable and help it to sell faster.
 From front yard landscaping ideas to tips on how to insulate an attic, we’ll help you increase your home value on a budget.

 Remember, it’s usually wise to focus on small bathroom remodeling ideas instead of any major transformations.
 Once you start rearranging the pipes or ripping out tiles, your return on investment is likely to drop drastically.